Flawededge/EzGraphData/README.md

-    → Allow multiple data sets to be selected and overlayed → Add in an easy way to use functions to change how data is processed
+    → Allow multiple data sets to be selected and overlayed → Add in an easy way to use functions to change how data is processed → Add in an estimator of how long to go based off previous runs

 - Get started guide
     -